 How Much Water Should I Drink?

 You may need to help keep yourself on track with water intake.
-I recommend either writing a daily water goal in your journal, or drawing the amount of glasses you need, and filling them in daily.
+I recommend either writing a daily water goal in your journal, or drawing the number of glasses you need, and filling them in daily.
 You can also use a free water counting app on your smartphone (like Waterlogged) to track your daily water intake.

 Electrolyte Drinks and Supplements